Excelsior Scholarship at a Glance

 How to Apply

-The Excelsior Scholarship application is available on the Excelsior Scholarship Program website during open application periods.
+- Complete the Excelsior Scholarship application.
+It is available on the Excelsior Scholarship Program website during open application periods.

 Current Excelsior Scholarship recipients do not need to complete this application.